nschejtman/middleware-polimi-exam-solutions/README.md

-# middleware_polimi
+# Middleware technology for distributed systems @ POLIMI 2016-2017
-Middleware technology for distributed systems course @ POLIMI 2016-2017
+I've included my solutions for some of the middleware couse exams.
+Please feel free to send pull requests and submit your own solutions :)